Your guide to leak detection

 Leak Detection Services in Baltimore Maryland

 Leak detection is a powerful tool for the health of your home.
 It gives you the ability to solve your plumbing problems before they become more severe.
-Leak detection can also give you the peace of mind that your pressurized water lines and drain pipes are in good working order.
+Leak detection can also give you the peace of mind that your pressurized water lines, as well as your drain pipes, are in good working order.
 If your home is currently suffering from low water pressure, the presence of unwanted water, mold, or a visibly leaky pipe, you may benefit from a leak detection service.

 Our clients around Baltimore and Towson tend to be plagued by leaky pipes.
-The extremes of our mid-atlantic seasons, coupled with the fragility of historic architecture tends to take a toll on local plumbing pipes.
+The extremes of our mid-Atlantic seasons, coupled with the fragility of historic architecture, tend to take a toll on local plumbing pipes.
 C.A.
 Taciak & Sons has been practicing expert plumbing repair services since 1940.
 If you feel your household would benefit from leak detection, please do not hesitate to schedule a service call.
 Frank and Sam Taciak are available at (410) 960-2667.
 If you would like to understand the process and benefits of leak detection, please take advantage of our guide below.

 This article contains much information on our pipe leak detection service.
 If you would like to quickly jump to a particular topic, use the links below:

 Leak detection is the process of finding leaks in water piping.
 There are two types of plumbing pipes in your home.
 Those that are under pressure, and those that are not.
 Pressurized pipes carry water to your home and to your plumbing fixtures.
 Pressurized water pipes include your water main outside your home, as well as the hot and cold water pipes inside your home.
 Nonpressurized pipes are simply known as drains.
 Drains collect wastewater from your plumbing fixtures such as toilets, tubs, sinks, and showers.
 These pipes then drain this water away from your home.